Gå til hovedinnhold

 • Partner Integration: Developer → Webhooks → Add.

-Parakey locks work offline.
-A device that has no connectivity at the time of an unlock will queue the event log locally and upload it the next time it has a connection — which may be seconds, hours, or even days later.
+The Parakey app works offline.
+If the app has no connectivity at the time of an unlock it will queue the event log locally and upload it the next time it has a connection — which may be seconds, hours, or even days later.
 Each event log carries two timestamps:

 • timestamp — when the unlock actually happened on the device.